ProjectXV/glamourhaven_web/README.md

   ```

  - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
- - You're all set😌
- - Happy coding😁
+ - You're all set.
+Happy coding😁

 ### **Building**